-Re: Toward the Legalization, Regulation and Restriction of Access to Marijuana
+Re: Toward the Legalization, Regulation and Restriction of Access to cannabis

-The Canadian Life and Health Insurance Association (CLHIA) appreciates the opportunity to provide comments on the Government of Canada’s Task Force on Marijuana Legalization and Regulation’s Discussion Paper on the legalization, regulation and restriction of access to marijuana (the “Paper”).
+The Canadian Life and Health Insurance Association (CLHIA) appreciates the opportunity to provide comments on the Government of Canada’s Task Force on cannabis Legalization and Regulation’s Discussion Paper on the legalization, regulation and restriction of access to cannabis (the “Paper”).